Do I need a business license as an independent contractor?

 How do LLCs and S corps help protect business owners?

-With a limited liability company (LLC) or an S corporation, you could separate your personal liabilities and finances from those of your business.
+With a limited liability company (LLC) or an S corporation, you can separate your personal liabilities and finances from those of your business.
 This involves filing paperwork with the secretary of state office where your business is located.

 LLCs and S corps are similar, as they offer some liability protection for owners.
 The owners can also treat company profits as pass-through income on their tax returns.